-This bill aims to enhance mental health education and support for students in Minnesota by modifying existing requirements related to mental illness.
+This bill aims to enhance mental health education and support for students in Minnesota by modifying existing statutes related to mental health instruction, youth sports programs, and the use of restrictive procedures in schools.
 It mandates that starting in the 2026-2027 school year, school districts and charter schools must provide mental health instruction with curriculum approved by the Department of Education.
-Additionally, the bill requires youth sports programs to include training on recognizing mental illness in children and adolescents, as well as suicide prevention, alongside existing concussion training requirements.
+Additionally, youth sports programs are required to offer training on recognizing mental illness in children and adolescents, as well as suicide prevention, alongside existing concussion training requirements.

 Statutes affected: